bitwarden/key-connector/README.md

     ```bash
     echo 'DYLD_LIBRARY_PATH="/usr/local/opt/openssl@1.1/lib"' >> ~/.zshrc
     ```
-4. If you are running the Crypto Agent from a terminal, restart your terminal to make sure the updated `.zshrc` settings are applied
+4. If you are running the Key Connector from a terminal, restart your terminal to make sure the updated `.zshrc` settings are applied

 ### Recommended Development Tooling